-COVID Related Information and Updates
+COVID-Related Information and Updates

-The Health and Human Services Commission (HHSC) Provider Finance Department (PFD) has developed the below information to provide guidance and address questions pertaining to the 2020 and 2021 Cost/2021 and 2022 Accountability Reports related to COVID-19.
-The following sections include guidance on COVID-19-related revenue providers may have received and instructs when to report or offset revenue against incurred expenses.
-Additionally, the Cost/Accountability Reports were updated to include questions designed to collect information on the initial impact of COVID-19 from providers.
+HHSC PFD has developed the below information to provide guidance and address questions about the 2022 Cost Reports related to COVID-19.
+The following sections include guidance on COVID-19-related revenue providers may have received and instructions on when to report or offset revenue against incurred expenses.
+Additionally, the Cost Reports were updated to include questions designed to collect information on the initial impact of COVID-19 from providers.
 Those questions and instructions are below.